dilshankarunarathne/synapse/docs/Literature Review.md

 * Programming languages like Python for developing the DSL and communication protocol.
 * Containerization technologies like Docker to isolate execution environments on each device.
-* Existing libraries/frameworks like TensorFlow Lite for efficient task execution on edge devices. o
+* Existing libraries/frameworks like TensorFlow Lite for efficient task execution on edge devices.
-Additionally, simulation tools will be utilized to evaluate the performance and scalability of the proposed paradigm.
+* Additionally, simulation tools will be utilized to evaluate the performance and scalability of the proposed paradigm.